xpicox/fi-tests/README.md

 as well as the ping pong, that terminates when the specified number of iterations is reached.

+Each side tracks the number of pending receives and when it reaches 1, they fill the completion queue with new receive buffers.

 [//]: # (pending server 001  p = 001 & 110 = 000 -> send -> p = 011)
 [//]: # (Se stavo aspettando solo una receive e mi è arrivata una receive allora spedisci)